foliagetree23/NetQuickKit-Lua/README.md

 ## License

 This program is created for IT Administrator purposes and educational use.
+Licensed under the terms GNU GPL Version 1.

 ## Support